Squirrel Girl: Critical response

 Deirdre Kaye of Scary Mommy ranked Squirrel Girl 6th in their "Looking For A Role Model?
-These 195+ Marvel Female Characters Are Truly Heroic" list, writing, "Squirrel Girl may not be as widely known or wildly popular as Black Widow or Storm, but she’s still earned her spot in this list of best Marvel female characters.
+These 195+ Marvel Female Characters Are Truly Heroic" list, writing, "Squirrel Girl may not be as widely known or wildly popular as Black Widow or Storm, but she's still earned her spot in this list of best Marvel female characters.
 One cool thing about Squirrel Girl is that she looks pretty average.
-She’s the Hermione of the superhero world: shrugged off at first but probably a lot smarter and stronger than most of her cohorts.
+She's the Hermione of the superhero world: shrugged off at first but probably a lot smarter and stronger than most of her cohorts.
 Yes, she has squirrel teeth and an actual tail.
-But, she still kicks butt and that’s made her pretty popular with Marvel fans."
+But, she still kicks butt and that's made her pretty popular with Marvel fans."
 Gavia Baker-Whitelaw of The Daily Dot ranked Squirrel Girl 13th in their "Top 33 Female Superheroes Of All Time" list, saying, "Squirrel Girl is officially the most powerful character in the Marvel universe.
-She’s also unofficially one of the most fun superheroes," while describing her as a "cult favorite among Marvel fans."
+She's also unofficially one of the most fun superheroes", while describing her as a "cult favorite among Marvel fans".

-Writer Brian Michael Bendis mentioned the popularity that Squirrel Girl has among writers as a factor in the unanimous decision to use her in the role of the nanny in "New Avengers."
+Writer Brian Michael Bendis mentioned the popularity that Squirrel Girl has among writers as a factor in the unanimous decision to use her in the role of the nanny in "New Avengers".
 After announcing the character at the 2010 Comic-con panel, Bendis described the audience's reaction: "[it] was so loud, the applause went on for so long ... the place went nuts for a while."
 He described the applause as comparable to that received by Stan Lee when he entered the room.
-Co-creator Will Murray has expressed interest in returning to the character: "I’ve been thinking of pitching Marvel a Squirrel Girl project.
+Co-creator Will Murray expressed interest in returning to the character: "I've been thinking of pitching Marvel a Squirrel Girl project.
 She's defeated most of the major Marvel super villains.
 It's time she met her match in The Ultimate Pistachio."
 Marvel's previous editor-in-chief Joe Quesada joked, "I've always wanted to do a Squirrel Girl miniseries or a Squirrel Girl event – 'Squirrel Girl Destroys Your Nuts!' ...
 I haven't been able to sell it yet, but I keep on trying."